cs50nestm/programs/old-friends-fahrenheit/README.md

 to download your distro code.

 You should now see the orignial verison of `fahrenheit.c` in your `oldfriends` directory.
-Let's change it to use commandd-line arguments.
+Let's change it to use command-line arguments.

 Remember how to get started?
 You'll have to change the main function to be able to accept command line arguments.